Margaret A. Davidson Resilience Scholars Program

-The South Carolina Sea Grant Consortium has established the annual Margaret A. Davidson Undergraduate Resilience Research Scholars Program to provide opportunities for undergraduate students from historically marginalized and underserved communities to contribute novel and innovative ideas and solutions to becoming a more resilient society.
+The South Carolina Sea Grant Consortium established the annual Margaret A. Davidson Undergraduate Resilience Research Scholars Program to provide research opportunities.
+This program allows undergraduate students to contribute novel and innovative ideas and solutions to becoming a more resilient society.

 Member Institutions